ansarav/cse15l-lab-reports/lab-report-3-week-6.md

 # 🎇Start: Copying Whole Markdown-parse Directory to Your ieng6 Account
  ![image](F1.png)

 After ``scp -r.`` goes the location of where you want to copy directory and afterwards is what directory you want to copy.
-SO the name of the direcotry will do. the  period is specifically for the code to recognize you are trying to copy a directory
+SO the name of the direcotry will do. the  period is specifically for the code to recognize you are trying to copy a dire

+ctory

 # 🎇Next: Logging into your ieng6 account & compiling and running the tests for your repository